Complex tables made easy

 instance.

-This instance can be added to the Model with an attribute that has the same name
+This instance should be added to the Model with an attribute that must have the same name

 used in yada:configuration